Buddhadeb Dasgupta: Family

 His youngest daughter, Alokananda Dasgupta, a trained classical pianist, composed the background score for his 2013 film, Anwar Ka Ajab Kissa.

 Death

 He died at the age of 77 on 10 June 2021.

+Media

+Film

+A documentary titled Maestro: A Portrait — A Film on Buddhadeb Dasgupta was released in 2013 by filmmaker Supriya Suri.
+The documentary examines Dasgupta's life and works.